PhilipYip1988/python-tutorials/text_datatypes/readme.md

 Notice the length of `text` and `text_b` are different because the element in each class is different.
 In `text_b` some of the characters are encoded to multiple `bytes`:

-This can be seen by casting each `Collection` explictly to a `tuple`:
+This can be seen by casting each `Sequence` explictly to a `tuple`:

 ```python
 In [7]: text_as_tuple = tuple(text)